PaulWay/openscad_work/Oddments/README.md

 to make some interesting simple vases.
 Best with rainbow, bi-colour or tri-colour filament.

-**File: `thundersky_battery_handle_v1.scad`**

-A handle to fit on ThunderSky / Winston Energy 60AH LiFePO4 cells, so that the pack can be lifted as a whole.
-Currently contains the `pinch` function for operating on lists of 2D points.

 **File: `tickety_boo_sign.scad`**

 For indicating to other people whether everything is tickety-boo or not.